Eukon05/dilanbot/README.md

 <li>
 Create a PostgreSQL database.<br>
 The easiest way to do that, is by following <a href="https://dev.to/prisma/how-to-setup-a-free-postgresql-database-on-heroku-1dc1">this tutorial</a>. <br>
-If you are a technical user, you can of course use a self-hosted Postgres DB.
+If you are a technical user, you can of course use a self-hosted Postgres DB, or follow along and use a Docker Compose image.
 </li>
 </ol>